toothbrush-inc/ffprobe-static/README.md

-ffprobe-static
+toothbrush-ffprobe-static
 ====

 Static binaries for `ffprobe`.
+Updated to v7.1 for MacOS

 Based on <https://github.com/eugeneware/ffmpeg-static>.